HANGING OUT BY THE DOJO, SAN FRANCISCO, 1981

 The conversation went on…and it went on.

 I spoke of the goju scene in Sonoma County.
 John spoke of what it was like to train in the Midwest, and of spending his years Down Under, where he had worked out with Mervyn Oakley, better known for his fighting ability than for his grasp of the esthetics of goju-ryu.
 Steve spoke of the challenge of coming back to train with Yamaguchi-shihan in his early thirties after a layoff of over half a dozen years.
 John said that at thirty-five he felt as though his conditioning was the best it had ever been.
 My feeling was the same, but then again, I was only twenty-six.
 Steve admitted it was different for him.
-He doubted he could ever get back to the kind of shape he’d been in a decade back.
+He doubted he could ever get back to the kind of shape he’d been in a decade earlier.
 He viewed it as part of his discipline to make himself attend workouts in spite of that wistfulness.
 A few weeks earlier he had seen a man in his mid-forties jogging along the San Francisco streets, clearly in great shape.
 Steve had thought, yes, that guy’s not giving up.
 A few seconds later Steve saw the man from the front and realized it was Gosei Yamaguchi out on one of his runs.
 Yamaguchi-shihan had found it easier in his forties to get his main exercise at something new, something outside karate, so he jogged.
 He would cover a hundred miles in a typical week of training — and then more when he was getting ready to compete in a marathon.

 I would never in my life have another extended conversation with Steve Lee.
 He stopped training that year.
 I have only spoken with John Linhoff on a handful of occasions in the past thirty years.
 In a way, that lack of other connection is why the conversation in April, 1981 stands out in my mind.
 Hanging out on the sidewalk below the dojo, feeling that dulcet soreness in my muscles and gradually remembering what it was like not to be thirsty, I knew I belonged there.
 We all belonged there.
 We were three karate guys just talking about karate.

 That was my initiation.
-From then on, being a karate guy wasn’t something wanted to be.
+From then on, being a karate guy wasn’t something I wanted to be.
 It was what I was.

 One more epiphany hit me that night on the drive home.
 I knew I was bound to write about being a karate guy someday.
 And here I am.
 Stay tuned for further installments.